Skip to main content

 Cons

-• Difficult to use and understand
+• Can be difficult to use and understand

 • No widget dashboard